 Use of the call manager software requires a licence.
 Additional licences are required in order to use a number of enhanced functions and protocols, to enable voice channels or to operate certain terminals.

-The Mitel CPQ application automatically plans the necessary licences, which are then enabled on the communication server using a licence file
+The Mitel CPQ application automatically plans the necessary licences, which are then enabled on the communication server using a licence file.

 The licence file contains all the enabled licences.
 When you purchase a new licence from your authorised dealer, you obtain a new licence file in return.
-Upload this file in WebAdmin in the Licences (Q = q9) view.
+Upload this file in WebAdmin in the Licences ( $\mathbb{Q} = q9$ ) view.

-- A licence file is not transferable to another communication server. - If you receive a voucher instead of a licence file, log on with your partner login at Mitel Connect https://connect.mitel.comand generate the licence file yourself using the EID number.
-Detailed instructions about this can be found in the WebAdmin help on the Licences (Q = q9)) view.
+- A licence file is not transferable to another communication server. - If you receive a voucher instead of a licence file, log on with your partner login at MiAccess https://miaccess.mitel.com/and generate the licence file yourself using the EID number.
+Detailed instructions about this can be found in the WebAdmin help on the Licences ( $\mathbb{Q} = q9$ ) view.

-3. 4.
-6. 1 Description of available licences
+Description of available licences